 Comprehensive Economic Development Strategy (CEDS) - The CEDS document provides a roadmap of economic development throughout the ACOG region.
-In order for economic development projects to be eligible and competitive for Economic Development Administration grant funding, applicants must be able to demonstrate that the project is consistent with the goals of the CEDS. current CEDS, 2018-2022 The Comprehensive Economic Development Strategy for the SC Appalachian Region, was written and submitted to the US EDA in the fall of 2017.
-In FY 2023, staff will complete a re-write of the CEDS which will include an expanded Economic Resilience section that will cover pandemic recovery and response strategies.
-The new CEDS will be submitted to the EDA upon approval by the ACOG Board of Directors in late 2022.
+In order for economic development projects to be eligible and competitive for US Economic Development Administration (EDA) grant funding, applicants must be able to demonstrate that the project is consistent with the goals of the CEDS.
+A new CEDS for 2023-2027 was written and submitted to the US EDA in the fall of 2022.
+This new document includes an expanded Economic Resilience section that addresses pandemic recovery and response strategies.
+In FY 2024, staff will complete the first annual performance report and submit it in December 2023.